This section briefly discusses the actions taken to improve coordination between land registers at European level.

 What is ELRA?

-ELRA is a non profit association in accordance with the Laws in Belgium, consisting of 29 organisations representing the Land Registries of 22 European Member States.
+The European Land Registry Association (ELRA) is a non-profit association under Belgian law, consisting of 32 organisations representing the land registries of 25 European countries.
 Its primary purpose is the development and understanding of the role of land registration in real property and capital markets.

 What does ELRA offer?

 Under the Framework Partnership Agreement with EU-Level Networks, ELRA is developing different activities, such as workshops, to discuss the impact of European regulations on land registries and their customers.
 ELRA publishes the results of these activities as a collection of fact sheets on its website.
 One of the main roles of ELRA is also to provide expert advice to EU institutions on land-registry issues.

 As part of the IMOLA I project, ELRA has developed an electronic template (the European Land Registry Document or ELRD), which can be used to display land registry information from any EU country, together with explanatory material in different languages.
 ELRA has also developed training courses to improve understanding of the different legal systems in different EU countries.